azuredevcollege/trainingdays/day2/challenges/challenge-bo-2.md

-# :small_orange_diamond: Breakout 2: Add a serverless microservice to our sample app and include messaging :small_orange_diamond
+# 💎 Breakout 2: Add a serverless microservice to our sample app and include messaging 💎

 ## Here is what you will learn 🎯